-The Teaching and Learning methods are those of the two individual subjects.
+In addition, students develop key skills through the Teaching and Learning methods of the two individual subjects.
 Students develop written communication skills in all modules through the submission of in course and final assessments.
 They practice oral communication skills in laboratory work, tutorials and presentations (where appropriate).
 The delivery of course work to deadlines enables students to develop time keeping skills.
 Many of the modules require a level of numeracy which, for some modules becomes highly advanced and students develop D7 through all modules and the guided independent reading and study.